 The same is true for players.

-If a game’s rules forbid something from happening without OOC consent, my recommendation is to:
+If a game’s rules forbid something from happening without OOC consent, and that thing happens without your consent, my recommendation is to:

 - Pause the scene immediately and ask the offending player to stop.

 - If they refuse to stop, it’s now clearly a policy case.
 The other player has broken the rules.
 Leave the scene and report the player to staff with a log of what they did.

 - Use the game’s built-in tools to block or ignore the player if necessary.

 Situations like this are why it’s a good idea to keep logs of all your interactions in the game.